Time dependent quantum scattering theory on complete manifolds with a corner of codimension 2: Introduction

 \section{Introduction}

-This paper explains how to use analytic tools to attack problems of quantum scattering theory naturally associated to a geometric Laplacian, at the same time that makes explicit the interactions between the geometry of the manifold and the quantum dynamics of such Laplacian.
+In this article we use analytic tools to tackle problems of quantum scattering theory naturally associated to geometric Laplacians, at the same time this makes explicit the interactions between the geometry of the manifold and the quantum dynamics of the Laplacians.

-Classical mechanics intuition tells us that the time-asymptotic behavior of $n$-particles interacting with a pairwise potential of short range will be described by clusters whose mass centers do not "feel" each other.
+Classical mechanics tells us that the time-asymptotic behavior of $n$-particles interacting with a pairwise potential of short range can be described by clusters whose centers of mass do not "feel" each other.
 In the papers \cite{SIGALSOFFER1} and \cite{SIGALSOFFER2} it was proved that a similar phenomenon occurs in quantum mechanics for many-particle Schr\"odinger operators with short range potentials.
-These proofs were time-dependent and geometric in nature, and they were firstly developed in the papers \cite{GRAF} and \cite{Y1}.
-In this paper we prove asymptotic completeness for compatible Laplacians on complete manifolds with corners of codimension 2 (abbrev. c.m.w.c.2) by adapting the proof of \cite{Y1} as explained in \cite{HS1}.
+These proofs were time-dependent and geometric in nature, and they were initially developed in the papers~\cite{GRAF} and~\cite{Y1}.
+In this article we prove asymptotic completeness for compatible Laplacians on complete manifolds with corners of codimension 2, which we abbreviate c.m.w.c.2 through the text, by adapting the proof of~\cite{Y1} as explained in~\cite{HS1}.
+Even though the ideas are adapted in a quite direct way, we believe that this article provides a deeper understanding of the spectral theory of compatible Laplacians on c.m.w.c.2 and of the geometric insight behind the proof of the results in~\cite{GRAF} and~\cite{Y1}, since the spectral analysis of Schr\"odinger operators and geometric Laplacians are analogous but not exactly the same.